bagasabisena/dl-project-template/{{ cookiecutter.repo_name }}/README.md

     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

+## Starting the project

+Run `make environment` to create a Conda environment, activate the environment, then install the necessary packages using `make requirements`.

 ## Start training jobs

 This project comes with several built-in Hydra experiments, tailored for debugging purpose